littleosbook/littleosbook/paging.md

 Virtual memory through paging means that each process will get the impression that the available memory range is `0x00000000` - `0xFFFFFFFF` even though the actual size of the memory might be much less.
-It also means that when a process addresses a byte of memory they will use a virtual (linear) address instead of physical one.
+It also means that when a process addresses a byte of memory it will use a virtual (linear) address instead of physical one.
 The code in the user process won't notice any difference (except for execution delays).
 The linear address gets translated to a physical address by the MMU and the page table.
 If the virtual address isn't mapped to a physical address, the CPU will raise a page fault interrupt.

-Paging is optional, and some operating systems don't need it.
-But if we want memory access control (so that we can have processes running in different privilege levels), paging is the neatest way to do it.
+Paging is optional, and some operating systems do not make use of it.
+But if we want to mark certain areas of memory accessible only to code running at a certain privilege level (to be able to have processes running at different privilege levels), paging is the neatest way to do it.

 ## Paging in x86

-x86 paging (chapter 4 in the Intel manual [@intel3a]) consists of a _page
-directory_ (PDT) that can contain references to 1024 _page tables_ (PT), each of
-which can point to 1024 sections of physical memory called _page frames_ (PF).
+Paging in x86 (chapter 4 in the Intel manual [@intel3a]) consists of a _page directory_ (PDT) that can contain references to 1024 _page tables_ (PT), each of which can point to 1024 sections of physical memory called _page frames_ (PF).
 Each page frame is 4096 byte large.
 In a virtual (linear) address, the